Recognize this baby, anyone?

-I knew that I needed just over half a yard to cover the cork board.
+I knew that I needed just over half a yard to cover the bulletin board.
 After calling B to confirm, I bought it even though I didn’t have a coupon (I try not to buy any thing over $2 from Micheals or Joann‘s without a coupon).
 Luckily it was on marked down from $9.99 to $6.99 a yard.
 I also found 6ft of cording for $2.99.
-That’s all it took!
+That’s all it took for this DIY Bulletin board makeover!
 I even have enough fabric leftover to make a throw pillow.

 Materials:Cork Board – $5.99 – Salvation Army Fabric – $6.99/yrd – JoAnn (I have just under a yard left over) Cotton Cord – $2.99 – JoAnn Spray Paint – Already had Total – $15.97

 DIY Bulletin Board Tutorial

 - Place the fabric over the cork board and adjust it so that you are ok with how the pattern ends, begins etc. I just took the easiest way out and aligned the corner and one of the sides.